 9. Privacy Shield

-The replacement for the previous EU-US Safe Harbor agreement, which was invalidated by a European court in 2015, Privacy Shield governs the security of data being transferred between the US and EU.
-It's vital for any firm doing business internationally, as showing you comply with its standards makes it a lot easier for US firms to collect personal data from EU citizens while remaining compliant with the relevant local data protection laws.
+The replacement for the previous EU-US Safe Harbor agreement, which was invalidated by a European court in 2015, Privacy Shield governs the security of data being transferred between the United States and EU.
+It's vital for any firm doing business internationally, as showing you comply with its regulatory standards makes it a lot easier for US firms to collect personal data from EU citizens while remaining compliant with the relevant local data protection laws.

 10. Federal Risk and Authorization Management Program (FedRAMP)